-CCX Carvao da Colombia SA, the coal unit of Brazilian billionaire Eike Batista, slumped more than 10 percent today as investors flee pre-operational companies amid a worsening crisis in Europe.
+CCX Carvao da Colombia SA, the coal unit of Brazilian billionaire Eike Batista, slumped the most since it started trading last week as investors flee pre-operational companies amid a worsening crisis in Europe.

-CCX, which plans to invest $5.5 billion to develop a coal mine, a railway and a port project in Colombia to begin production in 2017, was spun off from Batista’s power- generating unit MPX Energia SA (MPXE3) before the listing.
-Investors in Brazil are more reluctant to buy pre-operational companies amid a worsening scenario in Europe, Pedro Galdi, equity strategist at brokerage firm SLW Corretora in Sao Paulo, said.
+CCX, which plans to invest $5.5 billion to develop a coal mine, a railway and a port project in Colombia to begin production in 2017, was spun off from Batista’s power-generating unit MPX Energia SA before the listing.
+Investors in Brazil are more reluctant to buy pre-operational companies amid a worsening scenario in Europe, said Pedro Galdi, equity strategist at brokerage firm SLW Corretora in Sao Paulo.

 To contact the reporters on this story: Juan Pablo Spinetto in Rio de Janeiro at email@example.com;